bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

 In previously known dice generation methods, a large secret number is generated and formatted as a hexadecimal string.
 Later this hexadecimal string is converted into a mnemonic phrase using a software tool.

-This BIP suggests refusing to use checksums verification and enable the ability  to generate a mnemonic phrase using dice in a simpler and more obvious way using the Dice wordlist table.
+This BIP suggests generate a mnemonic phrase using dice in a simpler and more obvious way using the Dice wordlist table.

 In the proposed generation scheme, it is most convenient to use 5 cubes at a time.
 If you have only 1 die, you should make 5 consecutive throws to generate 1 word.
 With manual dice code generation, it is not possible to calculate the checksum, which is written at the end in accordance with BIP39.
-If the wallet in which you plan to use your mnemonic code requires the correct code checksum, then you should adjust the last word to correct checksum using a software tool.
+Wallets and splitting schema suggested below, requires the correct mnemonic code checksum, the last word MUST be adjusted to correct checksum using a software tool.
+In case user provided incorrect last word, wallet software should adjust correct checksum on the fly before converting mnemonic to binary seed.

 You should select 12 / 15 / 18 / 21 or 24 (recommended) words using dice rolls and dice wordlist table.
 If your throw result is not on the list, just ignore and continue.
 Some combinations are excluded for a uniform probability distribution.